Lake Johanna can be reached by traveling west of Highway 51 on County Road E-2.

 Bank anglers are limited to the public shoreline in Tony Schmidt Park.
 Much of this area is clear sand beach with little cover.
 Some anglers fish from the top of the outlet structure located west of the beach.

-- Stock 426 hybrid muskie (2.5 per littoral acre) in even numbered years.
+- Stock 432 hybrid muskie fingerlings (Tiger Muskie) in even numbered years.

 Johanna is a very popular recreational boating lake.
 Anglers can be hampered by competition with other boaters and dense vegetation growth at certain times of the year.
 Walleye are present, but can be difficult to catch.
-This lake has been one of the more successful tiger muskie lakes in the area.
-Bluegill are common, but are of average size.
+This lake has been one of the more successful Tiger Muskie lakes in the area.
+Bluegill are very common, but are of average size.
+Anglers looking for a unique fish to catch can try targeting Bowfin (also called dogfish) in Johanna where large individuals have been observed.